 BACK OF HOUSE

-In the demanding environment of commercial kitchens, back-of-house surfaces must withstand rigorous use while maintaining the highest safety and hygiene standards.
+In the demanding environment of commercial kitchens, back-of-house surfaces must endure heavy use while upholding the highest standards of safety and hygiene.

-With NSF 51 certification, compatibility with high-heat dishwashers, and low knife wear performance, it has been a trusted choice for commercial food prep surfaces in restaurants around the world for over four decades.
+With NSF/ANSI 51 certification, compatibility with high-heat dishwashers, and low knife-wear performance, Richlite has earned the trust of chefs and restaurants around the world for more than four decades.

 Applications